US plans open-ended presence in Syria

 The US has about 2,000 troops in Syria.

-Mr Tillerson also denied the US was training a Kurdish-led border security force, saying officials had misspoken.
+Mr Tillerson denied the US was training a Kurdish-led border force, but Turkey accused it of sending mixed signals.

-There was a furious response to reports of the force's creation from Turkey, whose president accused the US of creating a "terror army" and warned of imminent assaults on the Kurdish-controlled border areas of Afrin and Manbij.
+"US officials have made statements that refute one another," said Turkish Prime Minister Binali Yildirim, whose country fiercely opposes such a move.

+"One day it was said that a new border force had been set up, another day they said they are setting up a unit with local forces in order to maintain security in the region after eliminating Daesh [Islamic State group, or IS] in the region.
+These are all confusing statements."

 Mr Tillerson said the US was not creating a new force, but rather trying to ensure that local fighters were able to protect liberated areas from attacks by IS remnants.